amoryg/amoryg.github.io/index.md

 ### Apache.

-If you have UFW enabled, you'll need to allow Apache traffic through the firewall.

-    sudo ufw allow in "Apache Full"

 You can confirm Apache is working by going to your console.cloud.google.com/compute page and coppying the IP address of your VM, opening a new tab, and entering that IP address as the URL.
 You should see the Apache2 Ubuntu Default Page.